Wild Things - New Zealand's trail running community

 Open ridges/tops

-8:00 (Slow)
+8:00

-6:00 (Moderate)
+6:00

-4:00 (Fast)
+4:00

 This is one for the more enthusiastic vertical peak baggers who want a big day out.
 Nothing too technical but its a very committing and very high endeavour.
 There are significant grunt points on offer here!

-Once you get near the prominent "Lightning Tree" its time to leave the track and get on to the appropriately named Long Spur.
+Once you get near the prominent "Lightning Tree" it's time to leave the track and get on to the appropriately named Long Spur.
 Then its relentlessly uphill, through the altitude zones and up, up and more up.
 Bag Point 1855 on the way and keep following up as it gets progressively rockier and steeper onto Mt Cloudsley itself (2107m).
-You are now on the crest of the Craigieburn Range, and the 360 degree views are to die for.
+You are now on the crest of the Craigieburn Range, and the 360-degree views are to die for.
 Soak it up, refuel and get ready for some sweet tops travel ridgeline bashing.

-Next stop is Carn Brea (2090m) to the east of the Mt Enys summit after a short sharp rocky decent to the saddle between.
+The next stop is Carn Brea (2090m) to the east of the Mt Enys summit after a short sharp rocky descent to the saddle between.
 Skirt over Carn Brea and follow the wide and attractive Dead Man Spur.
 Angle to the north east on the main spur as you get to the lower slopes, you are aiming to get across the lower headwaters of Whitewater Stream before grunting up an additional 300m of ascent up onto Leith Hill - the third named peak of the day.
 Descend the northern spur of Leith hill and pick up the marked "Loop Track " in the basin known locally as "The Depression".
-If your legs have anything left after all the very its a sweet beech forest descent to the village.
-Ford the Thomas River and pick your way though the village back to the car.

 Very high loop of two Craigieburn Range summits, with Leith Hill for good measure.
 Commanding views in all directions, true alpine stuff